oss-tsukuba/nextcloud-gfarm/README.md

         - and run `make restart@revproxy`
     - or run `make selfsigned-cert-generate` to generate and copy self-signed certificate
         - and run `make selfsigned-cert-fingerprint` to show fingerprint
-    - or (unsurveyed:) write new docker-compose.override.yml and use acme-companion for nginx-proxy to use Let's Encrypt certificate
+    - or (not surveyed:) write new docker-compose.override.yml and use acme-companion for nginx-proxy to use Let's Encrypt certificate
         - https://github.com/nginx-proxy/acme-companion
         - https://github.com/nginx-proxy/acme-companion/blob/main/docs/Docker-Compose.md
         - https://github.com/nextcloud/docker/blob/master/.examples/docker-compose/with-nginx-proxy/mariadb/fpm/docker-compose.yml